Who pays tuition fees?

 If you pay with a credit card we will be notified of your payment immediately.
 If you pay via bank transfer it takes up to 21 days before your payment is shown in our account.

-NOTE: if you apply for a Master programme the payment via bank transfer might slow down the process of your visa.
+NOTE: if you apply for a programme at SDU the payment via bank transfer might slow down the process of your visa.
 SDU will first start your visa application once the payment is received.

 To check the specific prices, click on the Faculty you are registered/want to register for: